KrzysztofSzewczyk/MEdit/CONTRIBUTING.md

 # Contributing

 We'd love pull requests from everyone.
-By participating in this project, you agree to abide by the thoughtbot [code of conduct].
+By participating in this project, you agree to abide by the MEdit [code of conduct].

 [code of conduct]: https://github.com/KrzysztofSzewczyk/CODE_OF_CONDUCT.MD